 Any administrative and court proceedings in China may be protracted, resulting in substantial costs and diversion of resources and management attention.
 Since PRC administrative and court authorities have significant discretion in interpreting and implementing statutory and contractual terms, it may be more difficult to evaluate the outcome of administrative and court proceedings and the level of legal protection we enjoy than in more developed legal systems.
-These uncertainties may impede our ability to enforce the contracts we have entered into and could materially and adversely affect our business, financial condition and results of operations.
+These uncertainties may impede the Group's ability to enforce the contracts it has entered into and could materially and adversely affect the Group's business, financial condition and results of operations.